webarkio/wp_qoob/readme.txt

 Tags: page builder, builder, page, pages, visual, responsive, qoob, content, layout, realtime, frontend, frontend builder, drag-and-drop, editor, landing page
 Requires at least: 4.1
 Tested up to: 4.8.2
-Stable tag: 2.0.8
+Stable tag: 3.0.0
 License: GPLv3
 License URI: http://www.gnu.org/licenses/gpl.html

 Try Qoob, a powerful page builder and editor, right now.
 Use a wide range of Qoob's tools and features absolutely for FREE.

-== Description ==
+== Introductory description ==

-Qoob is much easier and extremely fast to use than any other website builders for WordPress.
-Absolutely no coding or design skills are required.
-This powerful website creator enables you to start your ideal website from a scratch with minimum technical knowledge.
-Just upload your content and get a working cross-platform website that is adapted to any device.
+Qoob is a truly DIY website builder!
+Creating, running and updating websites shouldn’t be expensive, difficult or time-consuming.
+Bearing this in mind, we’ve created a simple, powerful and absolutely free Qoob site builder that will become a great helper and time-saver for you!
+Qoob is so intuitive and easy-to-use that you can proceed with building your website even without going through the documentation.
+The first page of your brand-new site is about to appear.
+To get it done make some baby steps: add ready-made blocks, arrange them, configure settings, insert media elements and add your content.
+What is more - you can start, run and update your website right from your smartphone!

 **[Try Demo](http://webark.com/qoob/demo/)**

-= Distinct features of Qoob =
+= Why use Qoob? =

-= Building blocks =
+= Drag-and-drop builder =
-Create your website using Qoob’s drag’n’drop functionality.
-Don't worry about your website’s parameters: size, font, indentation.
-The first page of your great website is just a few clicks away.
+Qoob includes a set of predefined blocks that have everything ready for the work of your website.
+You just need to add blocks to your blank page and arrange them according to your needs.
+All the blocks are grouped into categories and it considerably simplifies your searches.
+Within a block you can add your content, media and customize effects.

 [youtube https://www.youtube.com/watch?v=nTvWrpHp80w]

-= Live editing =
+= Live editor =
-We provide you with easy-to-use tools to edit and publish the content of the blocks instantly.
-And what is more amazing - you get a live preview of your page, that is being edited in real time.
+Qoob is the most convenient site builder ever, it allows you to change your content fast and easy and do it in real time.
+Since now you will never ever work with backend and guess what your page look like in frontend.
+With Qoob live editor you can edit your content and at the same time view the changes.

 [youtube https://www.youtube.com/watch?v=xkrxfAhzE9E]

-= Always looking good =
+= Responsive design =
-Your website's pages built by Qoob display suitably on desktop, tablet and mobile screen sizes.
-Thank to a flexible and fluid design your visitors can get the best viewing experience regardless of what device they use.
+Websites created on Qoob look attractive on any device be it a desktop, laptop or even a smartphone.
+Pages automatically adjust to different screen sizes and look natural.
+With Qoob you can be always confident that your visitors are pleased with your website and are likely to come back again.

 [youtube https://www.youtube.com/watch?v=Bnzi-FQpLqk]

-= Clean and Intuitive UI =
+= User-friendly interface =
-Unlike other visual editors, Qoob focuses on the overall design of the website without adding its own elements (frame, buttons and other components).
-Clean and intuitive interface makes editing website's content simple and straightforward.
+Clean and uncluttered interface is so easy to deal with, that even a child can make a simple website.
+All the interface elements (frames, buttons, lists and fields) are intuitive and unobtrusive, so you need a little time to get to know how to deal with them.
+Creating a website with Qoob is really enjoyable and pleasant.

 [youtube https://www.youtube.com/watch?v=GgnTbYsqOZQ]

-= Realtime editing mobile version =
+= Mobile editing =
-It may undoubtedly turn out a wonder for you.
-With Qoob you can really get your website arranged faster in a tablet mode or even on a mobile device!
+Imagine that all of a sudden you’re struck with inspiration and you want to share a new post or, for instance, you need a very quick price update but you’re away from the computer.
+Qoob is your go-to in case of a need for instant updating, formatting or even making a website.
+It’s unprecedentedly easy and fast to create pages, insert images and videos, change the layout and edit texts right from your mobile device.
+No matter where you’re you can always keep your website up-to-date!

 [youtube https://www.youtube.com/watch?v=Mlimu8xuukc]

-= Creating and saving templates =
+= Template creator and saver =
-Customize your website by Qoob’s new feature.
-Now you can build your ideal website using a unique combination of blocks and saving your ready-made templates for the future purposes.
+The developers of Qoob do their best to make it as feature-rich and convenient as possible.
+That’s why they constantly work on new updates.
+Recently they have added a new enhanced feature that allows users to create templates with a number of blocks, save them and use them later on for new websites.

 [youtube https://www.youtube.com/watch?v=27ToVbn9sLc]

-Still have some more issues to clarify?
-We're [here](https://github.com/webarkio/wp_qoob/issues) to clear them up.

-We have created a number of professionally designed and fully customizable themes for your unique website:

-* [Flareup](https://themeforest.net/item/flareup-responsive-flat-wordpress-theme/18914750?s_rank=2) - flexible and fluid theme that provides the best looking of your website in any environment
-* [Pizza](https://themeforest.net/item/pizza-restaurant-pizzeria-wordpress-theme/18316258?s_rank=3) - the best option for your food related website with appetizing design
-* [Reflect](https://themeforest.net/item/reflect-responsive-one-page-wordpress-theme/10121192?s_rank=5) - multi-purpose solution for your stunning professional website with Retina Ready effect
+Need more help?
+That’s what we are [here](https://github.com/webarkio/wp_qoob/issues) for.

+With Qoob it’s possible to create not only bespoke and feature-rich websites but also beautiful themes.

+* [Qoob](https://wordpress.org/themes/qoob/) - free WP theme - clean and minimal theme for corporate and business websites
-* [Spring](https://themeforest.net/item/spring-creative-one-page-wordpress-theme/8751334?s_rank=6) - fully customizable and reflective Wordpress theme with clean and slick design
+* [Flareup](https://themeforest.net/item/flareup-responsive-flat-wordpress-theme/18914750) - flat and harmonic theme with a creative design specially made for professional websites
+* [Pizza](https://themeforest.net/item/pizza-restaurant-pizzeria-wordpress-theme/18316258) - appetizing template with attractive pictures suitable for any kind of cafe, restaurant, bar or canteen
+* [Reflect](https://themeforest.net/item/reflect-responsive-one-page-wordpress-theme/10121192) - bright and eye-catching WP theme made in a creative way, it will help your website stand out of the crowd
-* [Birva](https://themeforest.net/item/birva-creative-one-page-wordpress-theme/8433790?s_rank=7) - a perfect option for your business needs with parallax effect
+* [Spring](https://themeforest.net/item/spring-creative-one-page-wordpress-theme/8751334) - its name speaks for itself, fresh and brisk design, cute animation makes it a good option for any project or business
+* [Birva](https://themeforest.net/item/birva-creative-one-page-wordpress-theme/8433790) - fast, laconic and original template that can serve for different kinds of online businesses
+* [KEO](https://themeforest.net/item/keo-complex-multipurpose-wordpress-theme/19706582) - truly multipurpose template with several demos inside, can be the right choice for photographers, web studios, design agencies, personal blogs etc.

 == Installation ==

-= Installing Through The WordPress Admin =
+= INSTALLING THROUGH THE WORDPRESS ADMIN PANEL =

-1. Head over to Plugins > Add New in the admin
+1. Head over to Plugins >> Add New in WP admin panel
-2. Search for "qoob"
+2. Search for Qoob
 3. Install & activate the plugin
 4. Visit any page in your frontend
-5. Click the "Edit with qoob" button on the top of the page and start building your page!
+5. Click Edit with qoob at the top of the page and start building your page!

-= Installing Through FTP =
+= INSTALLING THROUGH FTP =

-1. Download the ZIP file and unpack it
+1. Download a ZIP plugin file and unpack it
-2. Upload the qoob to the `/wp-content/plugins/` directory
+2. Upload qoob plugin to the /wp-content/plugins/ directory
-3. Activate the plugin through the 'Plugins' menu in WordPress
+3. Activate the plugin on the Plugins menu in WordPress
-4. You are now ready to use the qoob builder by going to any page and clicking on qoob
+4. Now you are ready to use qoob builder by going to any page and clicking on Qoob

 == Documentation ==

-[Documentation](http://webark.com/qoob/docs) is available on qoob.
+Documentation on Qoob can be found [here](http://webark.com/qoob/docs)

 == Frequently Asked Questions ==

 = How to create a page with Qoob =
-Qoob is the editor consisting from blocks.
-Creating pages is simplified by Qoob.
+Qoob is an editor that consists of blocks.
+It’s easy to create pages by Qoob.

 `Go to Page -> Add New`
-`Click on the button "qoob"`
+`Click on Qoob`

-= How to add the blocks =
+= How to add blocks =

 There are several ways of adding a block on Qoob.

-* To add a block in the page, please, click on it.
-Every new block is added to the bottom of the page, under the blocks that were added earlier.
-After that you can add blocks by dragging them.
+* To add a block to a page, please, click on it.
+After that you can add other blocks by dragging them.
+Every new block appears at the bottom of the page, under the blocks that were added earlier on.
-* To add a block in the page find it in the group and move it to the necessary place.
+* To add a block to a page find it in the group and move it to the necessary place.
 This place will be highlighted.

-= How to edit the blocks =
+= How to edit blocks =
-You can edit information in each of the page blocks.
-For this purpose click on the necessary block on the right side of the page.
-On the left side of the page you can find block settings.
+You can edit the content of each block.
+To do it click on the necessary block on the right side of the page.
+Block settings can be found on the left side of the page.

 = How to delete / move blocks =
 1. Click on the necessary block.
-2. By pressing the Delete / Move button in the left bottom corner of the settings you can change the position of the block or delete it from the page.
+2. By pressing Delete / Move button in the bottom left corner of a block’s settings you can change the position of a block or delete it from the page.

 = How to change the media center =
-1. Click on the necessary block.
+1. Click on a necessary block.
-2. Click on the image, video or icon to choose a necessary one in the settings.
-To return to the previous media, click on it again.
+2. Click on a image, video or icon to choose a necessary one from the list in a block’s settings.
+To return to a previous media element, click on it again.

 = Contributors & Developers =
-This is an open source software.
-The following foundations have contributed to this plugin.
+Qoob is truly an open source and it was created by a team of professional and experienced developers who are always ready to assist you in solving any issues.
+We provide around-the-clock support and we do it absolutely for free.

 == Screenshots ==